 • Has a chronic illness that requires long-term but not critical care,

-• Strongly impaired of sight and hearing
+• Strongly impaired sight and hearing

-Comfort and Safety for Aging Parents
+Ensuring Comfort and Safety for Your Elderly Parents

 • Your parent’s bed should be as comfortable as possible.
 If your parent yearns for his or her old bed, arrange for its transport to your place.
 Next, to balanced nutrition, nothing is more precious for an aging person than a good night’s rest.

 • Your parent’s bed should be accessible from both sides.
-Do not place the bed with its one side against the wall.
+Do not place the bed with one side against the wall.

 • Ensure that there is a bedside night lamp.
 Provide fixtures that will permit the putting of night lights in the hallway and on the way to the bathroom.

-• If you have a sentimental parent who prefers his or her old bed, ensure that the mattress is not soiled or saggy, otherwise, keep the old bed but replace the mattress.
+• If you have a sentimental parent who prefers his or her old bed, ensure that the mattress is not soiled or saggy; otherwise, keep the old bed but replace the mattress.
 Your parent’s aching back needs a soft mattress.
 Using a thick mattress pad increases the comfort and softness of the mattress.

-• If you are caring for a parent with an incontinence problem, a water-proof mattress is your best option to keep it always dry and easy to clean.
+• If you are caring for a parent with an incontinence problem, a waterproof mattress is your best option to keep it always dry and easy to clean.

 • Provide several comfortable and preferably hypoallergenic pillows.